 If you still don’t have GIMP installed on your PC, you can download its latest version from the official website and set it up.
 The editor is compatible with Windows, Mac, and Linux.

 Step #1 – add an image file

 Once you have it installed, launch the editor and click File -> Open.
 If you click the file once, you’ll see a preview while clicking it twice or pushing ‘Open’ will add the file to the editor.

 Step #2 – open the necessary tab in GIMP

 If you want to enlarge the image without losing quality with GIMP, you’ll need to find out a thing or two about that image, mostly, its current size.
 Suppose, your image is 6,000×4,000p in size.
 In GIMP, resizing an image starts by clicking the tabs Image -> Scale Image.

 You’ll open a window where the Image Size is specified – its width and height.
 Clicking the arrows up and down right nearby those indications, you can conveniently adjust the size of an image.

 Moreover, there’s a chain-like icon beside the arrow, with the help of which you can block and unblock your picture’s dimensions ratio.
-That way, changing one parameter (e.g., width), the connected parameter will change automatically (e.g., height).
+That way, by changing one parameter (e.g., width), the connected parameter will change automatically (e.g., height).

-Beside the chain-like icon, the points of width and height measurement are indicated – pixels (px) by default.
+Besides the chain-like icon, the points of width and height measurement are indicated – pixels (px) by default.
 You can change it if need be.
 For that, simply click it and select any other option from the dropdown list.